-Domain statuses · Cloudflare DNS docs
+Domain statuses

 Setup: You initiated but did not finish the signup process.

+Pending Nameserver Update: If your domain is not activated, it will be deleted automatically after 62 days.

-Full setups: You have either not changed your authoritative nameservers at your registrar or your change has not yet been authenticated.
+- Full setups : You have either not changed your authoritative nameservers at your registrar or your change has not yet been authenticated.

-Partial setups: You have either not added the verification TXT record to your authoritative DNS or that record has not yet been authenticated.
+- Partial setups : You have either not added the verification TXT record to your authoritative DNS or that record has not yet been authenticated.

 Active: Cloudflare has authenticated your nameserver changes or verification TXT record and you can proxy domain traffic through Cloudflare.

-Moved: Your domain has failed multiple DNS checks, meaning that your domain setup is no longer using Cloudflare.
+Moved: Your domain has failed multiple DNS checks, indicating that your authoritative DNS no longer points to Cloudflare nameservers.
+The domain will be deleted automatically after 7 days, unless there is an active plan subscription.

+Deleted: This domain has been archived.
+You can re-add the domain to Cloudflare by following the regular onboarding flow.

 If your domain’s status changes, you will receive an email at the address associated with your account.